-It was tempting to just buy all my food over the two days so I wouldn’t have to meal prep.
+It was tempting to just buy all my food over the 2 days so I wouldn’t have to meal prep.
 However, standing in line to buy a meal or wandering around campus trying to find something to eat would have just been a waste of time.

-I spent 30 minutes the night before the first exam making a bunch of sandwiches to sustain myself.
+Instead, I spent 30 minutes the night before the first exam making a bunch of sandwiches to sustain myself.
 It wasn’t gourmet by any means, but I also brought along some fruit and granola bars so I was well-nourished and could concentrate on my tests instead of what I was going to eat.